Home Heat Pump Guide

 What to Look For

 • MCS certification: Non-negotiable.
 Only MCS-certified installers can apply for the BUS grant.
-Verify their certification on the MCS website.
+Verify on the MCS website.

 • Experience with BUS applications: Ask how many BUS-funded installations they have completed.
 An experienced installer will have a smooth process.